 The first scuba diving spot on Loch Long, the A-Frame, is only 45 minutes away from Glasgow.
 I’d like to recommend it if you are renting most of your gear, especially a dry suit.
 If anything goes wrong you are close enough to go back to Glasgow, fix what needs to be and refill your tanks.
 Otherwise, within the many dive sites on the shores of Loch Long, I’d like to recommend Conger Alley and Twin Piers.
 If you took 2 tanks, you need to choose one of them to dive Loch Fyne on the way to Oban, where you can refill your tanks.
 Parking space is limited for each site, so an early start in the morning is recommended.

 For a relaxing pace, you can stay in Arrochar, and explore the area with some hill walking.
 Many excellent B&Bs and charming independent hotels are available in Arrochar on the shores of Loch Long.
-As an alternative, if you manage to start your day early enough, after your dive in Loch Long, you can directly head to Loch Fyne to dive in Saint-Catherine and then spend the night in Inveraray or head directly to Oban.
+As an alternative, if you manage to start your day early enough, after your dive in Loch Long, you can directly head to Loch Fyne to dive in Saint-Catherine and then spend the night in Inveraray or head straight to Oban.

 3 – Saint Catherine & Loch Fyne

 “St-Cats” as the local scuba divers call it, was my favourite shore dive in a sea loch.
-Maybe I was incredibly lucky that day but with bright sunshine and clear waters, I understood why so many people from Glasgow liked to drive all the way and back on a weekend day.
+Maybe I was incredibly lucky that day, but with bright sunshine and clear waters, I understood why so many people from Glasgow liked to drive all the way and back on a weekend day.
 This area of Loch Fyne allows slightly deeper dive, at around 20m.
-If you swim 40° west from the shore, you will wind the wreck of a speedboat covered in sea loch anemones where squat lobsters and butterfish play hide and seek with scuba divers.
+If you swim 40° west from the shore, you will find the wreck of a speedboat covered in sea loch anemones where squat lobsters and butterfish play hide-and-seek with scuba divers.
 Between the shipwreck and the rocky shore (by going 90° east), it is a muck diving paradise.
 2 to 3 spiny squat lobster were hiding under every rock, and I met for the first time a sea mouse and a dragonet with iridescent green and blue colours.
 While ascending and searching the rock reef, I discovered more marine life with cushion stars, long-legged spiny crabs, and nudibranchs.
 A must dive spot in Scotland!

 4 – Oban & the Sound of Kerrera